JuliaIBPM/ViscousFlow.jl/docs/src/manual/fields.md

 - dual edges,
 - primal nodes, and
 - primal edges.
-In `Whirl`, these are each distinct data types.
+In `whirl`, these are each distinct data types.
 Furthermore, the relationships between these types are defined by an underlying grid shared by all.
 By convention, this grid is defined by the number of dual cells `NX` and `NY` in each direction; we will often refer to it as the *dual grid*.
 For example, `Nodes{Dual,NX,NY}` is the type for dual node data